aspecto-io/aspecto-cli/README.md

 Soft will fail the process only on a failed test.
 Strict will fail the process on any kind of failure (i.e. bad usage, failure to fetch tests).

+#### `--array-strict`

+Should fail test when the expected response schema contains array with items while the actual response has empty array, and vice-versa.
+By default, those cases won't fail your tests.

 #### `--timeout <timeout>`
 Alias `-o`.
 How long to wait (in milliseconds) before timing out an API call as part of the test suites, default is dynamic per route based our production analytics.